Carbon Monoxide Detectors: Ultimate Guide

 • Release the button and wait for a beep, a flash or both.

-If you don’t hear a beep or see a flash, start the reset again or replace the batteries.
-If it’s still not working, troubleshoot your carbon monoxide alarm with assistance from the manufacturer, or replace the detector.
+If you don’t notice a beep or see a flash, attempt the reset again or replace the batteries.
+If that doesn’t help either, troubleshoot your carbon monoxide alarm with help from the manufacturer, or get rid of the faulty detector.

 What can I do if a carbon monoxide alarm goes off?